THE PEOPLE FROM THE LARBIM

 Researchers and Fellows

-Lic.
-Verena D. Bökenhans
+Dr. Verena D. Bökenhans

-Doctoral Fellow CONICET
+Postdoctoral Fellow CONICET

 My doctoral research is focused on the reproductive biology and trophic ecology of Pleurobranchaea maculata, an invasive opistobranch present al Golfo Nuevo, Patagonia, Argentina.
 This work will contribute to the understanding of the reproductive modality (related to the invasive potential of the species) and its interaction with the native ecosystem.
 I have previously worked on the nassarrid gastropod Buccinanops globulosus endemic to the Southwestern Atlantic Ocean.
 The species is of growing commercial importance for local consumption, and is being exported to international markets.
 Therefore its age and individual growth are required for evaluation and future successful management of this valuable resource.
 Age and growth of two populations of B. globulosus were studied in Golfo Nuevo, Patagonia, Argentina.
 Two age estimation techniques were compared, using operculum growth rings and shell marks (previously validated by Stable Isotopes Analysis of oxygen).

 - Study the mating behavior and reproductive mechanisms of Pleurobranchaea sp., as well as to determine the reproductive maturity size.

 - Relate the reproductive cycle with environmental variables.